 - Functional eligibility criteria must be met

-Families should confirm eligibility requirements directly with Minnesota Medicaid or consult a qualified elder law advisor.
+Families should confirm current eligibility requirements directly with Minnesota DHS or consult a qualified elder law advisor.

 How Minnesota Assisted Living Costs Compare to Other States